HomeBlogSecurity Guide

 • Use hardware wallet for approvals

 A common strategy is to use multiple wallet types: a hot wallet for daily transactions and trading, and a hardware wallet for long-term storage of significant holdings.
+To learn more about managing your own keys, explore our self-custody guide.

 Two-Factor Authentication (2FA)